-Physical illness can be emotionally draining – a common cold even does that; but ongoing psychical illness sometimes saps at self-esteem, at initiative, at a sense of emotional well-being, and it can be a strain on relationships too.
+Physical illness can be emotionally draining – a common cold can even do this to you; but ongoing psychical illness can sometimes sap at self-esteem, at initiative, at a sense of emotional well-being, and it can cause a strain on relationships too.
 You may have received medical attention, however you may not have been offered the opportunity to talk about what you experience of the illness or disability has meant to you or how it has affected you.

 Some of your physical health related problems might include:

 Chronic, progressive and life-threatening conditions